agathis-project/salix-arctica/README.md

   physical layer interfaces such us: UART, SPI, I2C, SDIO, USB and the ubiquitous GPIO.

-- Altough today's microprocessors have these interfaces available for embedded applications, there is no architecture supporting a modular scalable construction.
+- Although today's microprocessors have these interfaces available for embedded applications, there is no architecture supporting a modular scalable construction.

-- A large number of things located in uncontrolled environments; they need to deal with the scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity ranges and corrosive athmosphere.
+- A large number of things located in uncontrolled environments; they need to deal with the scarcity of power supply, harsh electrical and mechanical conditions, wide temperature and humidity ranges and corrosive atmosphere.

-- Practically, there is no open scallable gateway designed to interface with things in these environments.
+- Practically, there is no open scalable gateway designed to interface with things in these environments.

 - Current solutions to interface with things in un-controlled environments use